ViktorBarzin/Website/content/about-me.md

 - DNS server (no recursion for public) - ns1.viktorbarzin.me and ns2.viktorbarzin.me
 - KMS Windows activator - https://kms.viktorbarzin.me/
 - Helper page to get access to my wireguard vpn - https://wg.viktorbarzin.me/
-- Service to setup your `kubectl` to get access to my Kubernetes cluster - https://kubectl.viktorbarzin.me/
 - Mailserver (imaps and pop3s)

 #### Internal

-- Pihole for ads-free browsing
 - Kubernetes dashboard for a GUI overview of my cluster
 - Ceph web UI to monitor the overall status of the CephFS
-- DNSCrypt for DNS-over-HTTPS to anonymise my infra's DNS lookups
-- Internal bind dns instance to map services to IPs
 - Webhook handler service to allow remote events triggering such as from events originating from GitHub, DockerHub etc.
-- Wireguard VPN instance to have secure access to all the rest.
+- Tailscale VPN instance to have secure access to all the rest and use exit nodes from various geographical locations.

 In [the blog section](/blog) I occasionally blog about interesting issues and how I overcame them.